 So, returning to the theme of 'Platonic Views', Plato, who by definition was a man of his time, would probably have taken the colours of his times for granted.
 He had no idea that a couple of thousand years later we would believe his times were 'white' and that the bright colours he knew would appear 'gaudy' or 'vulgar' to us.
-As far as I know, the natural Fig. 26 "Procession in Honour of the Nymphs" (above) world in which the ancient Greeks developed was not a particularly colourful one, so their is a painting on a wood panel from Pitsa Cave, done use of colour must have developed independently of the colours immediately found in nature. in about 500 BC.
-Very few of these Greek paintings The Mayans didn't have that problem - just think of the colourful parrots, toucans and macaws survive today, but this gives a clear indication of the colours that were used. that inhabit the area!
+As far as I know, the natural world in which the ancient Greeks developed was not a particularly colourful one, so their use of colour must have developed independently of the colours immediately found in nature.
+The Mayans didn't have that problem - just think of the colourful parrots, toucans and macaws that inhabit the area!
 The Greeks must have experimented a lot with colour to come up with what did not commonly exist in nature.
-They thought about colour in a different way to the Fig. 27 Bonampak Mural (below) is a Mayan painting way we do today.
-According to Plato the primary colours were four: white, black, red and the from about the year 600 AD.
-Compare the colouring and poses of the subjects.
-There was no contact 'brilliant and shining', which to us is not a colour at all.
-They had no one word for 'blue' though between these two cultures, yet they developed similar they used it in many shades.
-In the play by Euripedes, "Helen", she feels guilty about her beauty pigments, customs and attitudes. having been the cause of so many devastating events in the course of the Trojan War.
+They thought about colour in a different way to the way we do today.
+According to Plato the primary colours were four: white, black, red and the 'brilliant and shining', which to us is not a colour at all.
+They had no one word for 'blue' though they used it in many shades.
+In the play by Euripedes, "Helen", she feels guilty about her beauty having been the cause of so many devastating events in the course of the Trojan War.
 She pleads that the colours on her statue be removed in order to get rid of that beauty.
 The Greeks' use of colour is not mere speculation.
 There are recent archaeological reconstructions which corroborate that ancient Greek statues were actually polychromatic.
 The effect that the Greeks sought when applying the most brilliant and saturated colours was to portray splendour, energy, movement and life.